Fast evaluation of Riemann theta functions in any dimension: A uniform quasi-linear algorithm

 \subsection{Computing distances}

-Computing distances in step~\eqref{step:ql-dist} of \cref{algo:ql} will be crucial in order to identify a suitable auxiliary vector~$t$ in step~\eqref{step:ql-t} and to explain how precisions are managed in duplication steps.
+Computing distances in step~\eqref{step:ql-dist} of \cref{algo:ql} is crucial in order to identify a suitable auxiliary vector~$t$ in step~\eqref{step:ql-t} and to explain how precisions are managed in duplication steps.
 We achieve this using the following recursive algorithm, where we keep the same notation as \cref{algo:ellipsoid}.

-In order to compute~$\Dist_\tau(v, \Z^g + \tfrac{a}{2})$ for all~$a$, we simply repeat \cref{algo:dist} on shifted input.
+In order to compute~$\Dist_\tau(v, \Z^g + \tfrac{a}{2})^2$ for all~$a$, we simply repeat \cref{algo:dist} on shifted input.

 \begin{prop} \Cref{algo:dist} is correct and uses $2^{O(g\log^2 g)} \Mul(N + \log\abs{\im(\tau)})$ binary operations. \end{prop}

 \begin{proof} By \cref{cor:hkz-dist}, if~$n\in \Z^g$ satisfies~$\Dist_\tau(v,\Z^g) = \norm{n-v}_\tau$, then its $g$-th coordinate $n_g$ will be listed in step~\eqref{step:dist-enum} above.
 Therefore \cref{algo:dist} is correct.
 By \cref{prop:eld-width-2}, all the complex numbers~$x$ we manipulate satisfy